 From nutrition education and resources to local program support, Sobeys Inc. is making a difference.
 Sobeys Inc. (Sobeys) is a proud National Partner of Special Olympics Canada.
 This partnership is the first of its kind, addressing the need for increased nutrition education and resources for Canadians with an intellectual disability.
-With the COVID-19 crisis, Sobeys made the difficult decision to cancel its national checkstand fundraining campaign in support of Special Olympics Canada and the 12 Provincial/Territorial Chapters, scheduled June 18 to July 1, 2020.
-To ensure that this decision did not neagatively impact Special Olympics athletes, Sobeys honoured lis Fundraising target with 55 million donation.
-As a Special Olympics Canada partners since 2016, 15 million donation.
-As a Special Olympics Canada partners since 2016, Through this support, we have seen first-hand the difference nutrition deducation can make in empowering healthy bodies and healthy minds.
-TIM HORTONS Tim Hortons partnered with Special Olympics Canada in 2016 to ensure children and youth with intellectual disabilities receive the same sports opportunities as their peers, and has been the Lead Corporate Sponsor of Active Start and FIINDAmpentals eyer since.
+With the COVID-19 crisis, Sobeys made the difficult decision to cancel its national checkstand fundraing campaign in support of Special Olympics Canada and the 12 Provincial (Arpitors) (Special Olympics) and the 12 Provincial (Arpitors) (Special Olympics) Special Olympics athletes, Sobeys honoured Its Fundraising target with Special Olympics athletes, Sobeys honoured Its Fundraising target with Special Olympics athletes, Sobeys honoured Its Fundraising target with Special Olympics athletes, Sobeys honoured Its Fundraising target with Special Olympics athletes, Sobeys honoured Its Fundraising target with Special Olympics athletes and the special of the special Through this support, we have seen firsh-hand the difference nutrition education can make in empowering healthy bodies and healthy minds.

+TIM HORTONS Tim Hortons partnered with Special Olympics Canada in 2016 to ensure children and youth with intellectual disabilities receive the same sports opportunities as their peers, and has been the Lead Corporate Sponsor of Active Start and FUNdamentals ever since.
 For the second year in a row, Special Olympics Canada and its National Partner Tim Hortons served up an award-winning Global Day of Inclusion campaign.
 This year, the campaign received a Gold Halo Award - North America's highest honour for corporate social initiatives and cause marketing - in the Inclusion category.

 On Day of Inclusion, Tim Hortons sells a Special Olympics Donut, designed by an athlete with an ID.
 In 2019, the donut was designed by Tori Ranson, a Special Olympics Ontario athlete.
-More than 97,000 donuts were sold and \$150,000 was raised to support community sports programs across the country.
+More than 97,000 was raised to support community sports programs across the country.

-LAW ENFORCEMENT TORCH RUN The Law Enforcement Torch Run® (LETR) is the largest public awareness and prassroots fundraising organization for Special Olympics globally, with more than 113,000 law enforcement members involved.
-It not only runs the Flame of Hope into the Openian Ceremony at local, Provincial / Territoria, National and World Games, but also organizes and hosts year-round community-based fundraising events, like Tap-Aop, Plane Pulls, Poar Plunges and Truck Cornwys.
-LETR members across Canada raised a record-breaking \$5.85 million for Special Olympics athletes in 2019.
-MOTIONBALL motionball, a not-for-profit organization with a mission to inspire the 'next generation' of supporters, raised \$1.8 million for the Special Olympic Canada Foundation and Special Olympic Canada that the supporters across Canada through more chapters across Canada through more than 40 integrated social and sporting than 40 integrated than 40 integrat
+LAW ENFORCEMENT TORCH RUN The Law Enforcement Torch Run@ (LETR) is the largest public awareness and grassroots fundraising organization for Special Olympics globally, with more than 113,000 law enforcement members involved.
+It not only runs the Flame of Hope into the Opening Ceremony at local, Provincial/Territorial, National and World Cames, but also organizes and hosts year-round community-based fundraising events, like Tip-Aco, Plane Pulls, Plane Plan LETR members across Canada raised a record-breaking \$5.85 million for Special Olympics athletes in 2019.
+MOTIONBALL motionball, a not-for-profit organization with a mission to inspire the 'next generation' of supporters, raised \$1.8 Foundation and Special Olympics Canada Foundation and Special Olympics chapters across Canada through more than 40 integrated social and sporting events in 20 cities and 16 universities.
+These events include Marathon of Sport, motionball U and motionball Calas.

-To learn more about National Partnership opportunities, visit special olympics.ca/partnerships or contact Cary Weingust at cweingust@specialolympics.ca.
+To learn more about National Partnership opportunities, visit specialolympics.ca/partnerships or contact Cary Weingust at cweingust@specialolympics.ca.